 \section{Introduction}

 Neural networks are increasingly being used in safety-critical applications such as autonomous vehicles, medical diagnosis, and speech recognition~\cite{bojarski2016end,amato2013artificial,hinton2012deep}.
 However, as is well known e.g., in the image classification setting ~\cite{goodfellow2014explaining}, a small perturbation in the input image may lead to misclassifying the output of the network, even if the perturbed image looks exactly like the original image.
 Such examples are called adversarial examples and there is a long line of work~\cite{dunn2021exposing,hayes2018learning,baluja2018learning} that focuses on generating such examples.
-However, failure to generate adversarial examples does not guarantee that they do not exist, and one often resorts to formal methods techniques for such guarantees.
+But failure to generate adversarial examples does not guarantee that they do not exist, and one often resorts to formal methods techniques for such guarantees.

 One such paradigm has emerged around local (i.e., around a given input) robustness verification for image classification, where different techniques have been developed, including sound but incomplete techniques such as~\cite{dvijotham2018dual,singh2018boosting,weng2018towards,zhang2018efficient} as well as less scalable but complete techniques such as~\cite{katz2017reluplex,ehlers2017formal,huang2017safety,wang2021beta,xu2020fast}.
-The success of these approaches can be judged by the \vnncomp{}~competition for robustness verification of neural networks~\cite{brix2024fifth}, which is now in its 5th edition, and has several competing solvers working on neural networks of fairly large size, with the largest network having approximately $13.16$ Million activations.
+The success of these approaches can be judged by the \vnncomp{}~competition for robustness verification of neural networks~\cite{brix2024fifth}, which has several competing solvers working on neural networks of fairly large size, with the largest network having approximately $13.16$ Million activations.